8bitcommit/8bitcommit.github.io/aboutme.md

 With a background that bridges field-level electrical work and advanced IT/security skills, I specialize in designing and securing complex systems.
 I'm especially passionate about using automation to streamline and protect digital environments.

 When I’m not working, you’ll usually find me playing my Epiphone EJ-200 or Fender 12-string guitars, or out running trails with my Brittany dog, Layla, who insists on keeping me outdoors.
-Some of my favorite moments happen around a campfire, playing every song we can remember under the stars.
+Some of my favorite moments happen around a campfire, playing every song we can remember.

 <!---![Layla](/assets/img/Layla.jpg)
 *Layla, my trail buddy and campfire companion.*-->